 CRI-containerd is an implementation of CRI for containerd for its integration with Kubernetes.
 It works on the same node along with the Kubelet and containerd.
 Positioned between Kubernetes and containerd, CRI-containerd handles all CRI service requests from the Kubelet and uses containerd to manage containers and container images.
 CRI-containerd creates containerd service requests for every service request coming from the Kubelet while adding additional functions to support the CRI requirements.

 Containerd 1.1.0 introduced on April 24, which is the second major release, has many enhancements other than the CRI plugin.
-These include improvements to the ctr tool, support for multiple platforms, cross namespace content sharing, ZFS, AUFS, a native snapshotter tool and many more.
-Apart from these enhancements, v1.1.0 offers significantly improved pod start latency and CPU/memory usage of CRI plugin in terms of performance.
+These include improvements to the ctr tool, support for multiple platforms, cross namespace content sharing, ZFS, AUFS, a native snapshotter tool, and many more.
+Apart from these enhancements, v1.1.0 offers significantly improved pod start latency and CPU/memory usage of the CRI plugin in terms of performance.

 As of today, containerd usage continues to grow to find applications in many upstream projects like Moby, Linux Kit, Kubernetes, etc. and with the increased interest from many container orchestration platforms, we can expect lots of developments around containerd.
 But for now, we can surely say that containerd is here to stay and will continue to provide stiff competition to other technologies in the same space.